-That’s why we’ve taken the liberty of creating a list of the best motherboards you can buy today.
-Every motherboard on this list has been rigorously tested and reviewed by the TechRadar editorial staff, so that you know that they’re all worth their weight in salt.
-Rest assured, not only will these motherboards do what you need them to do, but they built well enough to last a long time.
-And with all the different types of motherboards out there, it’s crucial to know exactly what to look for.
+That’s why we’ve put together this list of the best motherboards available in 2018.
+Every single motherboard here has been tested by the TechRadar editorial staff and has earned our seal of approval.
+Not only will the motherboards on this list do everything you need them to do and more, they are built to last.
+And, considering how many different kinds of motherboards are out there, it’s important to know exactly what to look for.

 Best Intel motherboard: Z370 Aorus Gaming 7